-Some 17th-century British producers began using annatto to improve the appearance of pale, late-season cheeses made from milk that was low in beta-carotene.
-“The [nutrients] in the Cheshire soil produced a deeper hue in the milk of the cows that grazed those pastures, and [as a result] the cheese fetched a premium over the cheddars and Wensleydales made in other regions,” explains author Steve Jenkins, specialty food buyer at New York City’s Fairway Market.
+Some 17th-century British producers began using annatto to improve the appearance of pale, late-season cheeses made from milk that was low in beta carotene.
+“The [nutrients] in the Cheshire soil produced a deeper hue in the milk of the cows that grazed those pastures, and [as a result] the cheese fetched a premium over the cheddars and Wensleydales,” explains author Steve Jenkins, specialty food buyer at New York City’s Fairway Market.
 “Those other producers wanted their cheeses to have the same tint, and they got that from the annatto seed.”

 This didn’t impress the Cheshire cheesemakers, however.

 “They agreed in Cheshire that any cheese that was colored would have to use a lot of coloring to make it glaringly obvious that it was colored,” says Ari Weinzweig of Ann Arbor, Michigan–based Zingerman’s.
 “Their assumption was people wouldn’t be interested, but those turned out to be the cheeses people seemed to want more.”

 Ever since, annatto extract has been added to milk in quantities according to the desired effect.
 “To make a really dark cheddar, it would be about 2½ ounces of annatto per 1,000 pounds of milk,” says Joe Widmer, master cheesemaker and owner of Wisconsin- based Widmer’s Cheese Cellars.
 But he also uses it, as do many other cheesemakers, to lightly tint other cheeses.
 “For brick [cheese], we use ½ ounce per 1,000 pounds of milk, which just turns the cheese yellow instead of bright orange.”